|In 1912 traffic at 23rd and Lexington Avenue seems nearly non-existent. photograph from the collection of The New York Public Library|

 Despite the arduous admissions test, the school opened with 202 students who were offered courses in history, mathematics, the elements of moral science, the Constitution of the United States, bookkeeping, penmanship, composition and declamation; as well as French, Latin and Spanish.
 The course of instruction was aimed at providing young men the tools for success in the business world.

 It would not be long, however, before controversy arose.
 The New York Times editorialized for the institution and, in fact, suggested another like it for women; the New-York Daily Tribune railed against it.
-On January 6, 1854 the Tribune shot a volley back at its rival newspaper.
+On January 6, 1854 the New-York Tribune shot a volley back at its rival newspaper.

 “The Times will please understand that our fundamental objection to the Free Academy and all kindred devices attached to the principle of selecting a part of our citizens or their children and showering on them advantages or favors which are denied to others.
 Whether the favored be few or many—the white-skinned or the sharp-witted—we regard this favoritism as at deadly war with the principles of republicanism.”

-The Tribune noted that the free education students of the academy received was costing the tax payer $50 to $75 per year.
+The New-York Tribune noted that the free education students of the academy received was costing the tax payer $50 to $75 per year.

 While the debate continued, scholars faced another difficulty.
-The Times recalled on June 3.
+The New York Times recalled on June 3.
 1870 that “Those who were graduated from the Academy, however, found that the designation of their Alma Mater made it difficult for them to correct the erroneous impression existing abroad that they had not enjoyed a ‘collegiate’ education, and forced upon them the unpleasant necessity of explaining their status as graduates of the New-York Free Academy.”
 Some graduates took courses at other institutions simply to have the word “college” in their resume.

 That problem was solved when, on March 30, 1866, the school was made a college by the State of New York and renamed The College of the City of New York.
 While solving one problem, the designation did nothing about the still fiery controversy of public cost.
 In 1869 the salaries and expenses of the school amounted to $115,000—about $2 million today.
 The Sun pointed out that Columbia College took in $65,000 in tuition and the University of the City of New York raised $60,000.
 The newspaper asked its readers “does not the fact remove every possible pretest for continuing it in existence?”